RLSR: Reinforcement Learning from Self Reward: Results

 \subsection{Countdown}

 We begin by examining Countdown, in which given a set of numbers and a target value, the task is to construct an arithmetic expression that evaluates to the target value.
-We choose this task to start with, since it possesses two relevant properties: First, previous work has empirically shown that training a LLM on this task using RL elicits reasoning abilities \cite{pan2025tinyzero}.
-Second, verifying a potential solution is intuitively simpler than generating one from scratch.
+We choose this task to start with, since it possesses two relevant properties: First, previous work has empirically shown that training an LLM on this task using RL elicits reasoning abilities \cite{pan2025tinyzero}.
+Second, verifying a potential solution is simpler than generating one from scratch.
+All experiments were run using Qwen 2.5 7B Instruct as both the agent and judge.

+To establish the generator-verifier gap for this domain, we first measured baseline performance on our synthetic dataset of 2,000 training problems.
+Qwen 2.5 7B Instruct achieved approximately 36\% accuracy on generating correct solutions.
+To evaluate the model's judging capabilities, we constructed a balanced verification dataset using GPT-4o, comprising equal proportions of correct and incorrect solution attempts.
+When tasked with classifying these solutions, the same model achieved 96\% accuracy—demonstrating a substantial 62 percentage point gap that validates the feasibility of self-judging for this task.

-An agent being a robust self-judge, should lead to similar training dynamics when replaced by a formal verifier implementing the same algorithm.
-However, designing a prompt for a LLM judge, that acts as a reliable proxy for the formal reward function its a challenge.
+For a robust self-judge, the agent should lead to similar training dynamics when replaced by a formal verifier implementing the same algorithm.
+However, designing a prompt for a LLM judge, that acts as a reliable proxy for the formal reward function is a challenge.
 Note that language can be ambiguous, and in addition there is no explicit control over the sampled tokens that implement the proxy reward function, therefore making reward signals non-deterministic and less reliable.
 These opens the possibility for an agent to find strategies that hack the proxy reward.

 For the Countdown task we iteratively designed a prompt that minimizes the number of false positives provided by the self-judge agent so that self-learning can happen.
 Overall, we conducted experiments with four distinct prompts (detailed in \autoref{fig:prompts}), serving as proxies for the formal reward function.
 These prompts varied in explicitness, from simpler formulations to a more explicit version designed to prevent reward hacking.